 And their blanket marketing approach is always the same.

-Slap on our emollient rich moisturiser with occlusive goodies, and you can eliminate your dry skin woes forever.
+Slap on an emollient rich moisturiser with occlusive goodies, and eliminate your dry skin woes forever.

 Alas if only life was as simple as smearing on a moisturiser and your good to go.

 Those who suffer from dry skin will appreciate, it’s so much more complex than that.